gamercade-io/gamercade_console/README.md

 ## Building, Bundling, and Running A Game

 Building, bundling, and running games requires a few different steps, which all depend on eachother.
+Below are steps on how to accomplish this using the editor through the GUI.
+Alternatively, a more efficient way can be done via the `gccl` tool.
+See the `gamercade_cli` folder for more information about how to invoke and use `gccl`.

 ### Building A Game (in Rust) - How to build a .wasm file